 We’re more than happy to roll up our sleeves and get our hands dirty.
 The real question is: should YOU have to?
 We don’t think so, which is why a lot of the bikes that scored low could be improved with a bit of tinkering, especially where suspension is concerned.

-Once again it goes to show that you can study the geometry charts and go through the specs with a fine-tooth comb, but even experienced testers can’t predict how a bike is going to ride.
-Sure, a trained eye can spot a dud a mile off, but you can never tell how a bike will perform until you actually ride it.
-Yes it’s our job, but it’s also big part of why we ride.
+A trained eye can possibly spot a dud a mile off, but you can never tell how a bike will perform until you actually ride it.
+Yes it’s our job, but it’s also big part of why we all ride.